php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     be replaced with the corresponding _resource base_.

     b.
 Each _namespace separator_ in the _relative class name_ portion of the
-    _autoloadable class name_ MUST be replaced with the a _scheme_-appropriate separator; in a file system _scheme_, that separator MUST be the `DIRECTORY_SEPARATOR` constant.
+    _autoloadable class name_ MUST be replaced with a _scheme_-appropriate
+    separator; in a file system _scheme_, that separator MUST be the `DIRECTORY_SEPARATOR` constant.